Amar778/talentforge-ai-/README.md

 > **Next-Generation AI-Powered Recruitment & Career Development Platform**

 TalentForge AI is a modern web application designed to bridge the gap between job seekers and recruiters using artificial intelligence.
-It empowers candidates to build optimized resumes and practice interviews, while providing recruiters with intelligent candidate matching and automated job posting tools.
+It empowers candidates to build optimized resumes and practice interviews, while providing recruiters with intelligent candidate matching and automated job posting tools...

 ---